By Sunday Memba

 In April 2018, the Supreme Court delivered its judgment in Petition No. 11 of 2015.
-This was an appeal by the Kenya Wildlife Service against the judgment in Kenya Wildlife Services v Rift Valley Agricultural Contractors Limited eKLR at the Court
+This was an appeal by the Kenya Wildlife Service against the judgment in Kenya Wildlife Services v Rift Valley Agricultural Contractors Limited eKLR at the Court of Appeal.

 The facts of this case were straightforward.
 Wildlife from the Masai Mara Game reserve invaded the respondent’s 7,000-acre farm and destroyed crops that were ripe for harvesting.

 The respondent suffered loss of profits due to the invasion.
 Both the High Court and the Court of Appeal decided in favour of the respondent and awarded damages of Sh31.5 million.
 Dissatisfied, KWS appealed to the Supreme Court.

 One of the contentious matters for Supreme Court to determine was whether the rule in Rylands v Fletcher was applicable in the matter.
 The facts of the case of Ryland v Fletcher are thus: John Rylands, the appellant in the case employed an independent contractor to build a reservoir in his compound.
 After filling the reservoir with water, the water escaped through fissures in the ground and entered Thomas Fletcher’s compound.
 This resulted to damage estimated at £937.
 Fletcher argued that the defendant was liable under the tort of negligence.
 The House of Lords, with a majority, ruled in favour of the respondent.